-When I first went to San Jose, Costa Rica in 2003, I thought it was a grimy city.
+When I first went to San José, Costa Rica in 2003, I thought it was a grimy city.
 It wasn’t a place I wanted to spend a lot of time in.
-There was trash everywhere, the buildings were run down, and when compared to other Spanish cities, there was no post-colonial charm to be found.
+There was trash everywhere, the buildings were run down, and compared to other Spanish cities, there was no post-colonial charm to be found.
 After visiting the city again for a second time, I still feel the same way.
-San Jose isn’t a charming city.
+San José isn’t a charming city.
 It’s still gritty.
 It’s still grimy.

 The city has changed a lot in recent years, but not in a good way.
 In 2003, I don’t remember seeing any fast food restaurants beyond the occasional McDonalds.
 Now, there are streets lined with fast food.
-I even saw a Quiznos, and I never see them anywhere!
+I even saw a Quiznos, and I never see those anywhere!
 Granted, the locals seem to love fast food.
 Every Taco Bell I saw was filled with diners.
-But the overall feel of the city — a mish mash of people in a gritty hard place — was still there.
+But the overall feel of the city — a mishmash of people in a gritty, hard place — was still there.

 Jade Museum – The Jade Museum is located on the 11th floor of the largest building in Central America, the National Insurance Building.
-The museum has the world’s largest collection of Pre-Colombian jade with pieces dating from 500 BC to 800 AD.
-Thanks to recent upgrades to the lighting fixtures; you’ll see them in all their glory.
+The museum has the world’s largest collection of pre-Columbian jade, with pieces dating from 500 BC to 800 AD.
+Thanks to recent upgrades to the lighting fixtures, you’ll see them in all their glory.
 The museum also offers an excellent view over San José and the Central Valley.

 Mercado Central – The Central Market in San José is found in a bright yellow building on the Avenue Central — you can’t miss it.
-Buy your souvenirs or check out local foods amongst the hundreds of colorful stalls.
+Buy your souvenirs or check out local foods among the hundreds of colorful stalls.
 There are a lot of good eateries here too.
-Make sure you try the sorbet place in the center of the market.
-Words can’t describe how delicious it is.
+Make sure you try the sorbet place in the center of the market — words can’t describe how delicious it is.

-Barrio Amos – This is the old colonial part of the city and it’s my favorite part to wander.
+Barrio Amos – This is the old colonial part of the city; it’s my favorite part to wander around.
 There are many quiet streets and beautiful homes in this area.
 It’s picture perfect.

-San Jose can be avoided but chances are you will pass through it at some point as you criss-cross Costa Rica.
+San José can be avoided, but chances are you will pass through it at some point as you crisscross Costa Rica.
 It’s easier to go through it than make your travel plans around it.
-San Jose isn’t an “awful” place; it’s simply a grimy place.
+It’s not an “awful” place; it’s simply a grimy place.
 After you’ve seen the major sites and done some day trips, it’s best to head to the better parts of the country.